 Outside tutoring; I enjoy reading and taking walks around the city.
 I also enjoy playing squash and practicing various languages.

-Brown University - Current Undergrad, History
+Undergraduate Degree: Brown University - Bachelor in Arts, History

 SAT Verbal: 800